 Starting with a full charge, I streamed an HD YouTube video for two hours and 51 minutes before the projector flashed up a low battery message and shut down.
 The power light started flashing red about half an hour beforehand as a warning.

 You can apparently expect up to 30 hours of music playback over Bluetooth, so while it makes for a very expensive portable speaker, it’s at least a long-lasting one.
 I didn’t fully test that claim, but had no problems streaming a Spotify playlist for several hours in the sun one lazy Sunday afternoon.

 When it comes to charging, how long it takes depends entirely on which charger you use.
 With the 30W charger in the box, Anker suggests it will take around 2.5 hours, but lesser wall chargers will take 5-7+ hours.
 In my testing, it took just over two hours from empty to full with the factory charger.

 If you’re heading off-grid and planning to use the Capsule II regularly, you’ll need to think about how to keep it powered.
 A portable battery will do the trick, but it needs plenty of capacity: even a high-end one like this will likely only give around six or seven extra hours of viewing.

 If you’re car-camping, you can also charge the Capsule II with a good USB-C car charger.
-Whether you’re using a car charger or a portable battery, going for a model that supports 30W power delivery (PD) will speed things up dramatically.
+Whether you’re using a car charger or a portable battery, going for a model that supports at least 30W power delivery (PD) will speed things up dramatically.

 Anker has done an impressive job of cramming a powerful, useful projector into a device you can hold in one hand.
 It succeeds in its basic goal: giving you an easy, portable way of watching movies and shows on a large screen far beyond the confines of your living room.
 The games, music, and other features are just the icing on the cake.